List of tallest buildings in Salt Lake City

 This list of tallest buildings in Salt Lake City ranks skyscrapers in the U.S. city of Salt Lake City, Utah by height.
-The tallest building in the city is the Wells Fargo Center, which rises 450 ft and was completed in 1998.
+The tallest building in the city is the Astra Tower, which rises 450 ft and opened in 2024.
 Minimum height for this list is 50 meters (164 feet).
 Buildings included in this list are confined to those still standing.

 Completed buildings

 Completed buildings ranked in each height range.

 Completed Buildings by Decade that are still standing and are a minimum of 50 meters (164 feet) tall.

 List of the completed buildings in Salt Lake City that are a minimum of 50 meters (164 feet) tall.